vanchann/library_application/README.md

 The library_application module contains a personal library management application written in python 3.

+This is the offline CLI version.

+Description and requirements.

 Python is very helpful for quick coding solutions.
 The minimum version for this application is python 3.2, because of argparse module dependency in run script.